chintanvajariya/nfl_ML_win_predictor/README.md

 ## What I Learned From Building It

-- How to move from a Jupyter Notebook prototype to a fully interactive web app
+- How to convert a Jupyter Notebook idea into a fully interactive web app
 - Gained real experience in **model interpretability**, **client-focused design**, and **data storytelling**
 - Learned the importance of visual feedback when debugging or improving ML models
-- Saw firsthand how **interactive dashboards** turn static insights into flexible tools
+- Saw firsthand how **interactive dashboards** turn static insights into tools

 </td>